Quietly Does It: Learning together for food justice on allotments

 Project Aims

-This project uses a community-engaged survey to explore how learning and collaboration within allotment communities support food justice, wellbeing, and fairer, healthier communities.
-It aims to amplify community voices and provide evidence to help local authorities and health systems recognise allotments as valuable community-based resources for prevention, wellbeing and reducing health inequalities.
+This project used a community-engaged survey to explore how learning and collaboration within allotment communities support food justice, wellbeing, and fairer, healthier communities.
+It aimed to amplify community voices and provide evidence to help local authorities and health systems recognise allotments as valuable community-based resources for prevention, wellbeing and reducing health inequalities.

 Project Activity

-• First, workshops with allotment community members and interested stakeholders will be held to discuss the topic and co-design the survey so it reflects the interests and needs of the community.
+• First, workshops with allotment community members and interested stakeholders were held to discuss the topic and co-design the survey so it reflects the interests and needs of the community.

-• Second, the survey will be carried out with particular attention to reaching underrepresented communities.
+• Second, the survey was carried out with particular attention to reaching underrepresented communities.

-• Third, the survey data will be analysed, and community feedback on the findings will be sought before reports are shared with local stakeholders and allotment communities.
+• Third, the survey data was analysed, and community feedback on the findings will be sought before reports are shared with local stakeholders and allotment communities.

-The evidence from the community-engaged survey will inform two reports.
-The first one offering practical guidance on how allotments can be better utilized as community resources to support prevention, wellbeing, and strategies to reduce health inequalities.
-The second one will provide a practical guidance for allotment communities and organizations to help communities strengthen collaboration, enhance learning practices and build inclusive food-growing space that benefit members and their wider neighbourhoods.
+The evidence from the community-engaged survey is being used to prepare a policy brief in collaboration with local authorities.
+The policy brief aims to highlight how allotments can be better utilised as community resources to support prevention, wellbeing, and strategies to reduce health inequalities.
+The evidence from the community-engaged survey is also being used in a report for communities, providing practical guidance to help communities strengthen collaboration, enhance learning practices and build inclusive food-growing space that benefits members and their wider neighbourhoods.

 Kaja Weaver, University of Hertfordshire